kgkagunat/Kamauliola-Agunat-Portfolio/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 In my repository contains an 'images' folder which is my images I used for the website.
-An 'Assets' folder which contains both my 'style.css'.
+An 'Assets' folder which contains my 'style.css'.
 Lastly, I have my 'README.md', 'index.html', and 'LICENSE' file.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------